6 Unusual Vaginal Fluids Decoded If You're Not Sure What's Going On Down There

 If you get thick, creamy, paste-like discharge on the regular, it's typically nothing to worry about.
 According to Go Ask Alice, this discharge is a normal, healthy part of your cycle.
 It's much like the clear, watery discharge in that it's usually normal but sometimes it can signal infection.
 The key is to know yourself and pay attention to your cycle.

 Vaginal discharge is something each woman experiences differently.
 If you have any kind of discharge that's not normal to you, it's best to get checked out.
-Your body can change over time, so it's likely nothing is wrong, but because many sexually transmitted diseases don't have obvious symptoms, it's better to talk to your doctor than risk your health and fertility.
+"When fluid is an abnormal color, smell or consistency, and when it’s paired with additional symptoms such as burning, inflammation, itching or pelvic pain," it's time to see a doctor, Dr. Gupta says.
+Better to talk to your OB/GYN than risk your health or fertility.